BlogRSS Feed

 3. Minimize packaging materials

-We’ve all been there – you order a relatively small item from an online store, and a few days later, a box ten times the size of your order appears on your doorstep.
-Unfortunately, when you open it up, there’s a good chance the box is filled to the brim with air pillows, and if it isn’t, it’s probably damaged.
+Most consumers have had this experience: they order a relatively small item from an online store, and a few days later, a box ten times the size of their item appears on the doorstep.
+Unfortunately, when they open it up, there’s a good chance the box is filled to the brim with air pillows, and if it isn’t, the product inside is probably damaged.

-When minimizing the amount of packaging materials used, a business can save money and help the environment at the same time.
+When minimizing the amount of packaging materials used, a business can save money, prevent package damage, and help the environment at the same time.
 Less packaging creates less waste while reducing a shipment’s dimensional weight and shipping costs.

 4. Opt for ground shipping